NithinBiliya/coding-interview-guide/README.md

 ## Stack
 LIFO -- Last In First Out

-Key works - push, pop, peer, top of the stack, depth of the stack
+Key works - push, pop, peek, top of the stack, depth of the stack

 1. Implementation using Linked List
 2. Implementation using Array